-Two workshops will be offered this year.
-In the morning, David Pelton will present a workshop on presentation skills for geologists.
-In the afternoon, Stephen Moysey will present a workshop called 3D Imaging of the Subsurface with Multi-channel Ground Penetrating Radar.
-The cost of each workshop is included in the registration fee for the Symposium, but there are a limited number of seats.
+A geophyical workshop will be offered this year.
+In the afternoon, Stephen Moysey will present a workshop called Reconstructing the Earth: A Hands-On Overview of Cross-Borehole Tomographic Imaging.
+The cost of the workshop is included in the registration fee for the Symposium, but there are a limited number of seats.
 Please indicate your desire to attend when you register.

 Several regulatory bodies or organizations currently accept this event and field trips for continuing education credits (CECs) or professional development hours (PDHs).
 If you attend both the day of presentations and a field trip you could earn up to 16 CECs or PDHs.
 Click for a list.

 The Clemson Hydrogeology Symposium is an on-going effort to engage and educate the hydrogeological community at large whether from industry or academia.
 Our primary focus is on geologic and hydrologic issues in the southeast US but it is not restricted to any geographic extent.
 Our long term goal has been to offer an opportunity for industry related projects to intermingle with academic research and bridge the gap that has traditionally separated these two endeavors.

 For more information contact BrameS@clemson.edu or call 864-656-7167.